Choctaw: Traditional religion

-The word nanpisa (the one who sees) expressed the reverence the Choctaw had for the sun.

-Anthropologists theorize that the Mississippian ancestors of the Choctaw placed the sun at the center of their cosmological system.
-Mid-eighteenth-century Choctaws did view the sun as a being endowed with life.
-Choctaw diplomats, for example, spoke only on sunny days.
-If the day of a conference were cloudy or rainy, Choctaws delayed the meeting until the sun returned, usually on the pretext that they needed more time to discuss particulars.
-They believed the sun made sure that all talks were honest.
-The sun as a symbol of great power and reverence is a major component of southeastern Indian cultures.
+The term nanpisa ("the one who sees") expressed the reverence the Choctaw held for the sun.
+Anthropologists have theorized that the Mississippian ancestors of the Choctaw placed the sun at the center of their cosmological system.
+By the mid-18th century, Choctaws viewed the sun as a living being and believed it ensured honesty in diplomacy.
+As a result, Choctaw diplomats customarily spoke only on sunny days, postponing meetings during cloudy or rainy weather until the sun returned, often citing the need for further discussion.
+The sun, as a symbol of power and reverence, was a central element of southeastern Indigenous cultures.